-We had operating leases with remaining rental payments of approximately \$337.4 million as of December 25, 2016.
+We had operating leases with remaining rental payments of approximately \$404.7 million as of December 31, 2017.
 The discounted minimum remaining rental payments will be the starting point for determining the assets and liabilities for the rights and obligations created by those leases.
-While the Company is still evaluating the guidance and its impact on its consolidated financial statements, we expect the adoption of this standard will have a significant impact on the Company's consolidated balance sheet as it will recognize the right-of-use assets and liabilities for current operating leases.
-The Company does not expect the adoption of the guidance to have a material impact on the consolidated statement of cash flows, net income or overall liquidity.
+While the Company is still evaluating the guidance and the impact on its consolidated financial statements, we expect the adoption of this standard will have a significant impact on the Company's consolidated balance sheet as we will recognize the right-of-use assets and liabilities for current operating leases, but will likely have an insignificant impact on the consolidated statement of income or cash flows and overall liquidity.
+In preparation for the adoption of the guidance, the Company will implement controls and key systems changes to enable the preparation of financial information.